Channel Shortening by Large Multiantenna Precoding in OFDM: Precoded Multi-Antenna OFDM

 \subsubsection{Reception}

 The received signal is

-where $z[k]\sim \Ccal \Ncal(0,\sigma_{z}^2)$ is a zero-mean additive white Gaussian noise (AWGN) with variance $\sigma_{z}^2$.
-After CP removal, the received signal is then demodulated by FFT which gives as a demodulated symbol on the ith subcarrier
+where $z[k] $ is a zero-mean complex additive white Gaussian noise (AWGN) with variance $\sigma_{z}^2$.
+After CP removal, the received signal is then demodulated by FFT which gives as a demodulated symbol on the $i$th subcarrier